john-h-kastner/liquid-structures/README.md

 actually instances of this typeclass.
 The functions of the typeclass are implemented by each heap and, the same refinement types are applied to the implementations but, I have not been able to able to write them as a formal instance of the `Heap` typeclass.
-The interface below (and in the [source file](src/Heap/Heap.hs)) is what should be implemented when this problem is resolved.
+The interface below is what should be implemented when this problem is resolved.

 ```haskell
 {-@ class Heap h where